How Did The Medici Family Influence The Renaissance?

 Patronage from the Medici played a pivotal role in shaping the Italian Renaissance, a period characterized by groundbreaking ideas in art and science.
 Their wealth allowed them to commission masterpieces from artists such as Botticelli, Donatello, and Brunelleschi.

-This boom in creativity turned Florence into a symbol of beauty and progress.
-The family’s efforts led to what many historians call Florence’s golden age, marked by achievements in painting, sculpture, and architecture.
+This boom in creativity transformed Florence into a symbol of beauty and progress.
+The family’s efforts contributed to what many historians refer to as Florence’s golden age, characterized by notable achievements in painting, sculpture, and architecture.

 The Medici Family Tree’s Legacy in Italian History and Nobility